PaulineTeng/Getting-and-Cleaning-Data/README.md

 Step 5: Read X_train.txt, X_test.txt into data3.

-Step 6: Read feature.txt and rename the features for easier reading.
+Step 6: Read feature.txt and rename features with descriptive names.

 Step 7: Assign feature as the column names of data3.